What Is Conversion Disorder?

 - They aren’t caused by another mental health problem.

-Simply knowing that you’re not suffering from a serious physical condition can be enough to for the symptoms to stop.
-But if they persist, getting help from your doctor early may help prevent long-term effects.
+Simply knowing that you don’t have a serious physical condition might be enough to stop the symptoms.
+But getting help from your doctor early on can make you feel better.

-Symptoms can last from a few days to several weeks.
-Sometimes they just go away as suddenly as they came on.
-Most of the time they’re not life-threatening, but they can still have lasting side effects if you don’t seek treatment.
+Symptoms can last a few days to several weeks.
+They might go away as quickly as they came on.
+Most of the time, they’re not life-threatening.
+But they can have lasting effects on your quality of life if you don’t get treatment.

-If you’re already living with a mental health disorder, see your doctor regularly and take your recommended medications to help with prevention, as well.
+If you have a mental health condition, see your doctor regularly and take your medications as directed.